NeoSep1 trial.

 Neosep

-NeoSep1 is an innovative large-scale clinical trial run by GARDP, aimed at reducing child mortality and improving outcomes for survivors of drug-resistant infections and life-threatening complications, like sepsis.
-The trial is exploring potential new treatments for newborns, made up of three older antibiotics – fosfomycin, flomoxef and amikacin – when used in different combinations.
-The innovative trial design is unique in that it guarantees successful solutions for infants by generating actionable treatment data.
+NeoSep1 is an innovative large-scale clinical trial sponsored by GARDP, aimed at reducing child mortality and improving outcomes for babies with drug-resistant infections like sepsis.
+The trial is exploring potential new treatment regimens for newborns, including three older antibiotics – fosfomycin, flomoxef and amikacin – when used in different combinations, and other antibiotic regimens routinely used to treat neonatal sepsis.
+The innovative trial design will identify optimal solutions for infants by generating actionable treatment data.

 By tackling such a complex challenge that others have avoided demonstrates GARDP’s leadership and critical role as an innovator.

 The trial will also consider how these combination treatments can best be used in hospital settings with varying levels of antibiotic resistance.
 Part 1 of the trial took place at hospitals in Kenya and South Africa.
-Part 2 will expand to other countries in Africa and Asia with the aim of enrolling more than 3,000 newborns globally by end 2028.
+Part 2 is expanding to other countries in Africa and Asia with the aim of enrolling 3,000 newborns globally by end 2028.